 - an off-licence, if they are accompanied by an adult

-- a refreshment room at railway station, airport, harbour terminal or bus station
+- a licensed refreshment room at railway station, airport, harbour terminal or bus station

 - any part of an indoor arena or outdoor stadium containing a kiosk or other sales point which sells alcoholic drinks as well as food and non-alcoholic drinks

-Anyone under 18 is not allowed to buy alcohol or consume alcohol in a place other than a private house under the Licensing (NI) Order 1996.
+Anyone under 18 is not allowed to buy alcohol or drink alcohol in a place other than a private house.

 It is an offence for a person to:

-- buy alcohol for consumption by a person under 18
+- buy alcohol for someone under 18 years of age

-- send a young person under 18 to get alcohol from a licensed premises
+- send a young person under 18 years of age to get alcohol from a licensed premises

 It is an offence for a licence holder to:

-- sell alcohol to a person under 18 for consumption on or off the premises
+- sell or deliver alcohol to a person under 18 for drinking on or off the premises

-- sell alcohol to any person for consumption by a person under 18 either on or off the premises
+- sell or deliver alcohol to any person under 18 years of age, either on or off the premises

-- permit a young person under 18 to consume alcohol in licensed premises
+- permit a young person under 18 to drink alcohol in licensed premises

 Towns and cities may also have local bye-laws banning drinking alcohol in public.